This post originally appeared on Simply Designing. Thanks for hosting me, Ashley!

 I also had to add some extra time to my project timeline because my dad accidentally turned my first stump into firewood…it had been sitting drying out at their house for so long that he thought I’d forgotten about it!
 So when my parents recently took down another tree at their house, I immediately jumped into the wood pile to see if I could find a good candidate to start my tree stump side table project over again.

-Maybe I’m biased, but I actually like mine better!
 What do you think?
-I love how mine has a bit deeper of a color and a little bit more shine to it.
+I love how mine has a bit deeper of a color and a little bit more shine to it than the one I saw online.
 So let’s chat about what I used and how I did it!

 Here’s what you need to make a tree stump side table: